palantir/gradle-baseline/docs/best-practices/testing-software/readme.md

 **Use matchers instead of implementing equals()**.
 Override `equals()` when mandated by application or library logic, but *never* implement `equals()` merely in order to simplify your life in unit tests.
-Use Hamcrest matchers instead.
+Use AssertJ matchers instead.
 This may seem cumbersome at first, but the net benefit is huge as soon as more than one property of an object is tested or there is more than one test.